cfryanr/issues2stories/README.md

 in your browser.

 The user story can then be edited as usual.
+Additional changes to the GitHub issue are not reflected in the Tracker user story.
-Changes to the user story are not reflected in the corresponding GitHub issue.
+Certain changes to the user story will be reflected back to the corresponding GitHub issue.

 If the user story is deleted, and the integration panel is refreshed, then the issue will reappear in the integration panel.